samuel-casey/samuel-casey/README.md

 ### My works in progress  ⏳
 - Improving [red ink](https://red-ink-writing.com) and [CoinRef](https://coinref.org)
-- Learning web3.js and finding a way to contribute to Ethereum and Bitcoin projects
+- Learning web3.js and finding a way to contribute to Ethereum projects
 - Finding a new role at mission-driven company working to solve real-world problems for everyday people